kri-eng/First-App/README.md

-This is a really simple single view application which is inspired from the realy famous I am Rich application.
+This is a really simple single view application which is inspired from the really famous I am Rich application.
 It contains a Label - "I am Rich" and an UIImage - diamond.

 Here is the screenshot of the application: